2103526/CS220-AU-portfolio/index.md

 **History and Economics Student**

 Hi I'm Summer,
 I'm currently studying at the University of Essex.
-Focusing my study mainly on economics within history and how the state of the economy reflects the events occouring in different eras.
+Focusing my study mainly on economics within history and how the state of the economy reflects the major events occouring in different eras.
 <br>

 ## Contact me